PowemNet/PastPaperHubTests/README.md

 Then open Command prompt from your PC, then type java then click enter, after it runs, type java -version the click enter.
 Done you've installed java in your pc!

+# Downloading gradle to your pc
+To download gradle, make sure you have installed java jdk.
+To confirm you have this, open command prompt and type out java -version then press enter, If its not installed you will get an error that javac is not recognised.
+If you get this error download and install java jdk (Instructions are above)
+If java is installed proceed to download gradle using this link https://gradle.org/ Once you have downloaded, extract the gradle download to the program files folder, then add location of your gradle bin folder to your path.
+To do this open sytem properties, select the advanced tab and the environment variables button then add'C:\Program Files\gradle-94.x\bin” to the end of your “Path” variable under System Properties.
+Be sure to omit any quotation marks around the path even if it contains spaces.
+Also make sure you separated from previous PATH entries with a semicolon “;”.
+In the same dialog, make sure that JAVA_HOME exists in your user variables or in the system variables and it is set to the location of your JDK, e.g. C:\Program Files\Java\jdk1.7.0_06 and that %JAVA_HOME%\bin is in your Path environment variable.
+Open a new command prompt (type cmd in Start menu) and run gradle –version to verify that it is correctly installed.